BlaineRice/personal-site/README.md

 # personal-site

+Author: Blaine Rice

-restructuring and rebuilding my personal website
+Restructuring and rebuilding my personal website.
+All code is original and made from scratch.